wire report

 What happened

-According to The Guardian’s source item, Affection review – memory loss thriller that keeps you guessing benefits from winning performances, Terrific acting, especially an intriguingly ambiguous turn by child actor Julianna Layne, ground this twisty little horror debut When Ellie (Jessica Rothe) wakes up in bed in a house she doesn’t recognise, next to a man she doesn’t know, she naturally assumes the worst, in debut feature director BT Meza’s creepy thriller.
+According to The Guardian’s report, Affection review – memory loss thriller that keeps you guessing benefits from winning performances, Terrific acting, especially an intriguingly ambiguous turn by child actor Julianna Layne, ground this twisty little horror debut When Ellie (Jessica Rothe) wakes up in bed in a house she doesn’t recognise, next to a man she doesn’t know, she naturally assumes the worst, in debut feature director BT Meza’s creepy thriller.
 Understandably, she freaks out, and is even more disconcerted when a little girl calling her mommy appears, distressed that Ellie doesn’t know who she is either.
 Has she been kidnapped?
 Why would this girl play along with the kidnapper’s ruse?
 At this point, Bruce (an excellent performance from Joseph Cross) intervenes, reassuring his daughter and explaining to Ellie that she has memory loss.
 He is her husband, he says, and Alice (Julianna Layne) is their little girl.
 If you’ve ever watched a film before, you’ll know there are twists and turns coming.
 This nifty little

 Context

 The development sits in VINI’s Culture file for readers following arts, entertainment, fashion, film, music, celebrity, and the business of culture.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-06-03T06:00:44+00:00.
+The report is dated 2026-06-03T06:00:44+00:00.

 What to watch